 Email marketing is one of the best ways to speak directly to both prospective and existing customers, keeping in touch with them so that when they’re ready to make a purchase, they think of your brand.
 Emails are a great way to build trust and relationships with your customers.
 But, what happens when no-one opens or seems interested in the emails you’re sending out?

 The lack of interest could be due to the way you write or construct your email campaigns and, getting just a few elements right can dramatically increase open, click and conversion rates.
-With a list of engaged, ready to purchase customers at your fingertips, it’s a marketing crime not to speak to utilise email properly!
+With a list of engaged, ready to purchase customers at your fingertips, it’s a marketing crime not to utilise email properly!

 Segment your Contact List